 Kaon research involves observing the decay of a positively charged particle, called a kaon, into another known as a pion.
 The event rarely occurs, with odds of one in ten billion!

-Do you have any interesting or fun facts about CERN that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about CERN?
+Share them in the comments below!